 Rsync Alternative in Windows 10 to Backup and Sync Files

-As you can see, it’s not easy to install Rsync for Windows 10 even with the simplified approach.
+As shown above, it’s not easy to install Rsync for Windows 10 even with the simplified approach.
 If you don’t have to use this utility and are open to other options, maybe a Windows based program could save you a lot of hassle.

-Then, how about the built-in approaches in Windows 10?
+Then, how about the built-in approaches in Windows?

-- You should have used the Backup and Restore utility - it takes a cumbersome & slow and error-prone procedure.
-In terms of functionality, it also lacks many options to perform data backup flexibly.
+- The legacy Backup and Restore utility takes a slow and error-prone procedure.
+It also lacks some options to perform data backup flexibly.

-- As for File History, it can automatically backup your files with a simple setup, which seems convenient, but the supported storage locations are very limited, and in Windows 11, you are not allowed to add personal folders.
+- With File History, you can auto backup folders with a simple setup, which seems convenient, but the supported storage locations are very limited, and in Windows 11, you are not allowed to add personal folders.

-- Also, none of the tools enables you to sync files and directories.
+- Also, none of the tools enables you to sync files and directories in real time.

-◆ It supports Windows 10/8/7/XP/Vista, and the operation is really simple within an intuitive GUI.
+◆ This freeware supports Windows 11/10/8/7/XP/Vista, and the operation is really simple within an intuitive GUI.

 ◆ It contains both Backup and Sync features to meet your different data protection and transferring needs.